Sale Price: $12,300,000

-This listing has closed.
-Please visit our Listings page to view apartment buildings and development land currently available for purchase.
+Please visit our Listings page to view apartment buildings and development land currently on the market.

 The Bel-Red TOD offers one of the most sought-after development opportunities in the Puget Sound region.
 The site boasts over 61,000 square feet of developable land on a hard-corner across from a planned Light Rail Station.
 As far as a Bellevue mixed-use residential development sites – the Bel-Red TOD checks every box.